-- II.B.1.
+II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - II.B.1.a)

-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+(Core) II.B.1.a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in neuropathology with either neuropathology certification by the ABPath or qualifications judged acceptable to the Review Committee.
+(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core) Background a and Intent: Patients have the right to expect quality, cost-effective care